Skip to Main Content

 Boxes

 Mapping to a box should be done when the exact content is going to be used across multiple guides.
 Mapping allows updates to be made just to the original box and then cascade to all the mapped boxes.
+See the Guides: Add, reuse, or edit boxes on a page by Springshare.

-• Always map the Need Help? box from the LWC Assets guide
+• Always map the Need Help? box from the LWC Assets guide.

-• Always map the Search the Library Catalog box from the LWC Assets guide
+• Always map the Search the Library Catalog box from the LWC Assets guide.

-Copy a box is useful when most of the content of a box is appropriate, but some changes need to be made to match guide content.
+Copying a box is useful when most of the content of a box is appropriate, but some changes need to be made to match guide content.

 Example: